-- (a) The members of the Equality Forum shall be the Warden, the Domestic Bursar, the Senior Tutor, the Chaplain, the Access Advisers (who shall attend alternately), the Equality Adviser, a member of the Governing Body, one College Lecturer, four Junior Members of whom two shall be nominated by the President of the Middle Common Room and two by the President of the Junior Common Room; the Human Resources Manager, the Academic Registrar, the Schools Liaison and Access Officer, the Student Support Administrator, two non-academic employees of the College from different departments who are not also members of the Governing Body, and one External Member. - (b) The Warden shall chair the Equality Forum and the Academic Registrar shall be the Convenor. - (c) The Academic Registrar shall convene the Equality Forum not less often than once in every Term. - (d) It shall be the duty of the Equality Forum: - to make recommendations to the Governing Body or to any Board for the purpose of ensuring that the College fulfils its responsibilities under the Equality Act 2010 to eliminate discrimination, advance equality of opportunity, and foster good relations between different people; - (ii) to provide to the Governing Body and publish annually relevant and proportionate information showing the College's compliance with the Public Sector Equality Duty.
+- (a) The members of the Equality Forum shall be the Warden, the Domestic Bursar, the Senior Tutor, the Chaplain, the Access Advisers (who shall attend alternately), the Equality Adviser, a member of the Governing Body, one College Lecturer or Julia de Lacy Mann Fellow in Categories B or C, four Junior Members of whom two shall be nominated by the President of the Middle Common Room and two by the President of the Junior Common Room; the Human Resources Manager, the Academic Registrar, the Schools Liaison and Access Officer, the Student Support Administrator, two non-academic employees of the College from different departments who are not also members of the Governing Body, and one External Member. - (b) The Warden shall chair the Equality Forum and the Academic Registrar shall be the Convenor. - (c) The Academic Registrar shall convene the Equality Forum not less often than once in every Term. - (d) It shall be the duty of the Equality Forum: - (i) to make recommendations to the Governing Body or to any Board for the purpose of ensuring that the College fulfils its responsibilities under the Equality Act 2010 to eliminate discrimination, advance equality of opportunity, and foster good relations between different people; - (ii) to provide to the Governing Body and publish annually relevant and proportionate information showing the College's compliance with the Public Sector Equality Duty.